Garret-Gallant/bandmate-mono-repo/README.md

 * Allow users to create bands together and post album's demo's, etc. under the band name.
 * Allow users to DM eachother via websockets.
-* Integrate howler sprites for better visual appeal on browselist.
+* Integrate custom audio player so visuals will be better
 * Integrate bandcamp to allow bands to post and sell music, merch, etc.

 # Technologies used

 * Amazon AWS S3 Cloud Storage for hosting all uploaded files remotely.
 * Active Storage for Amazon S3 and local hosting mp3/wav files.
-* Tailwindcss, Howler.js, and Heroicons for styling.
+* Tailwindcss for styling.